richgieg/CppND-Capstone-Project/README.md

 See [Class Structure](#class-structure) and corresponding header and code files for more info.

 ### Classes use appropriate access specifiers for class members.
+See `Entity.h` for an example of private data members and public methods.

 ### Class constructors utilize member initialization lists.
+I make heavy use of initialization lists in this project in order to ensure that all primitive members are initialized to their default values at the very least, and also to initialize members with arguments where arguments are given.

+See: `Entity.cpp` line 8

 ### Classes abstract implementation details from their interfaces.
 ### Classes encapsulate behavior.
 ### Classes follow an appropriate inheritance hierarchy.